run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/flow-maintenance/workflow-maintenance.md

         -   Event End

-    -   **Activities:** the elements of activities that can be used in the flow design.
+    -   **Activities**: the elements of activities that can be used in the flow design.
 They are:

         -   User Task